Aw, shucks: Haywood County crafter keeps heritage craft alive, vibrant

 “It’s a dying art today,” Collis said.
 “Back in the 1920s and 1930s, the home demonstration ladies would teach the ladies at home [in Appalachia] how to make them, so that they could make them at home and stay with their children.
 Then, they would sell the dolls at outlets in New York to ‘benefit the poor of Appalachia.’
 It gave the mountain ladies a cottage craft, a home craft, to make money.”

 Raised in Maggie Valley, Collis opened the Red Barn 45 years ago.
-Each spring, thousands of eager locals and tourists ready themselves to plant whatever natural beauty she has grown.
+Each spring, thousands of eager locals and tourists ready to plant what natural beauty she has grown.
 Aside from her deep love of plants, she also has a similar passion for Appalachian history, with Collis being able to trace her family’s history in North Carolina back over 200 years.
 This passion led to Collis launching the Mountain Museum 20 years ago.

 “My life’s work is plants and flowers.
 And I love history, so I go into the museum and tell stories and tales,” Collis said.
 “I just enjoy creating things.
 The plants are how I make my living, the corn shuck dolls are the vacation money.
 [Laughs].”